Dubes/personal-blog/src/content/2019-02-11-pausing-the-browser-experiment.md

 ### What have I achieved so far?

-- The layout is responsive
+- The layout is responsive, powered by CSS Grid, which I used without having to look up docs!
+This may not be a big deal for you, but for someone who can't align a div, this was an awesome feeling!
 - I have the blog automatically deploy with Netlify.
-- The blog is now deployed on a custom domain, which was also a breeze to setup with Netlify, along with HTTPS :heart: !!!
+- The blog is now deployed on a custom domain, which was also a breeze to setup with Netlify, along with HTTPS ❤ !!!
 - Lighthouse audits aren't that bad.
 - I am happy with the font and color choices.
 - It also has a favicon which was also generated in the browser!